Buchan Blue Wattle or Limestone Wattle

 This is a species that grows naturally in clay soils over limestone and is common around Buchan.
 It is listed as vulnerable/threatened.

-A very ornamental tree threatened in its natural environment by clearing and logging, although some significant stands can be easily found at roadsides and a good specimen is growing in the National arboretum.
+A very ornamental tree threatened in its natural environment by clearing and logging, although some significant stands can be easily found on roadsides, and a good specimen is growing in the National Arboretum.

 - Family – Fabaceae